menandmice/micetro_docs/guides/user-manual/dns_zones.rst

 DNSSEC Management on Windows Server 2012
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can use the Men&Mice Suite to manage DNSSEC on Windows Server 2012.
+You can use Micetro to manage DNSSEC on Windows Server 2012.
 You can sign and unsign zones.
 You can customize the zone signing parameters and add, edit and remove Key Signing Keys (KSK) and Zone Signing Keys (ZSK).

 The details of DNSSEC are beyond the scope of this documentation.
 For more information on Windows Server 2012 and DNSSEC, see the Microsoft web site http://www.microsoft.com.